-In a combination of fascinating macro sequences and 3D animations, this educational film impressively illustrates the life-cycle of this pest.
-The overwintering eggs start to hatch into larvae in late spring at about the time that the maize crop is in the 4 – 6 leaf stage of development.
-The larvae feed for 3 – 4 weeks on maize roots, during which time they pass through three instar stages.
+In a combination of fascinating macro sequences and 3D animations, this educational film impressively illustrates the life cycle of this pest.
+The overwintering eggs start to hatch into larvae in late spring at about the time that the corn crop is in the 4 – 6 leaf stage of development.
+The larvae feed for 3 – 4 weeks on corn roots, during which time they pass through three instar stages.
 At maturity, the third larval instars turn into pupae, which are inactive for a week or two.
-The pupae then turn into adult beetles, which emerge from the soil about the time the maize begins to flower.
-The adult beetles feed on maize foliage, pollen, and silks.
+The pupae then turn into adult beetles, which emerge from the soil about the time the corn begins to flower.
+The adult beetles feed on corn foliage, pollen, and silks.
 They can be active for up to 12 weeks, during which time they feed, mate and deposit their eggs.

 Winner of the Prize of the Academy of Agricultural Sciences

 The AGROFILM festival is organized by the Ministry of Land Management of the Slovak Republic and the United Nations Food and Agricultural Organization (FAO).

 Western Corn Rootworm: Diabrotica virgifera virgifera DVD

 The audio presented on the DVD comes in 10 languages: Croatian, English, French, German, Hungarian, Italian, Romanian, Russian, Serbian, and Slovak all available from the same DVD.
 The DVD will work in Windows and Mac environments.

 Western Corn Rootworm: Diabrotica virgifera virgifera is protected by copyright and its use is limited.
 It may be shown to, or viewed by, groups within a classroom or educational presentation setting, but may not be made available via local area network (LAN) without permission (permission for LAN also requires an additional LAN license fee).
 It may not be copied, or otherwise duplicated to share with other individuals in full or in part.
 It may not be transferred to the Internet in full or in part.